 - Be empathetic.

 - Work together.

 You will be very focused on the productization problem.
 The DS team will be focused on the problem they are tasked to solve.
-From the above example, as the ML PM you need to be sure that you understand the solution the DS team is presenting to you, Be careful that you are not assuming complexity, there may not be that won’t scale to production.
+From the above example, as the ML PM you need to be sure that you understand the solution the DS team is presenting to you, Be careful that you are not assuming complexity, there may not be an issue scaling to production.
 The complex bit may be two lines in a common python library (so no problem) or 200 lines of a home grown algorithm (likely problem).